a-zz/jrss/README.md

 * **"timestamp"**: the operation current date and time as a long integer (epoch).
 It's always the timestamp attached to the stored data, except for the rst operation.
 * **"data"**: when status=="OK", its value is the stored data (except for the psh and rst operations, which would make no sense); if in "ER", its value is a two digit error code followed by a human readable description.

 Foreseeably some advanced operations (e.g. stack rotation, reversion, dumping) will be needed, as well as a metadata query API.
-These aren't considered and this early phase of the project.
+These aren't considered at this early phase of the project.

 ## Security ##
 The security scheme for JRSS is called _No Object Needs Encryption_.
 That is: NONE.